 This is the daily theatre of modern supply chains: constant triage, where every decision is a wager on trust, capital, and capacity.
-It is also where the next great shift in corporate decision-making is underway
+It is also where the next great shift in corporate decision-making is underway, in which operational choices increasingly shape strategic outcomes.

-Supply chains have always been a balancing act where decisions are made across four strategic priorities:
+Supply chains have always been a balancing act where decisions are made across five strategic priorities:

 The competitive edge lies in sustaining equilibrium across competing objectives.
 The gap between leaders and laggards is defined by the decision environment built to serve them.

 Research from MIT Sloan Management Review and TCS research shows how Intelligent Choice Architectures (ICAs) address this tension.
-They don’t chase a single “best” answer; they shape the decision environment so trade-offs across the four priorities of service, cost, inventory, and growth are surfaced clearly, weighed consistently, and acted on with foresight.
+They don’t chase a single “best” answer; they shape the decision environment so trade-offs across the five priorities of service, cost, inventory, sustainability, and growth are surfaced clearly, weighed consistently, and acted on with foresight.
+ICAs create decision environments where trade-offs are explicit, decisions are consistent, and foresights are embedded.

 In most enterprises, decision-making still lives in functional silos.
 Demand planners, procurement managers, and logistics teams work from their own dashboards, their own KPIs, and their own judgment calls.